-- Translational and Clinical Research Focus Projects aimed at improving research methods and/or incubating novel technologies to accelerate multidisciplinary clinical and translational research. - Pre-clinical studies should have near-term potential to translate into patient- oriented research, and clinical trials (phases I or II) are permitted. - Emphasis is placed on: - Drug discovery, targeted therapeutics, biomarker or device development and novel technologies - Comparative effectiveness and health disparities research Projects focusing on health needs of underserved and special populations such as children, the elderly, vulnerable, and disabled populations, and LGBTI communities, and/or directly impacting health outcomes in the community, as well as health disparities research - Pediatric and Women's Health Studies - Life course studies of disease - Studies incorporating Biostatistical Methodology and Design
+- Translational and Clinical Research Focus Projects aimed at improving research methods and/or incubating novel technologies to accelerate multidisciplinary clinical and translational research.
+Projects with a focus on translational science are particularly encouraged. - Pre-clinical studies should have near-term potential to translate into patient- oriented research, and clinical trials (phases I or II) are permitted. - Emphasis is placed on: - Drug discovery, targeted therapeutics, biomarker or device development and novel technologies - Comparative effectiveness and health disparities research: Projects focusing on health needs of underserved and special populations such as children, the elderly, vulnerable, and disabled populations, and LGBTI communities, and/or directly impacting health outcomes in the community, as well as health disparities research - Pediatric and Women's Health Studies - Life course studies of disease - o Studies incorporating Biostatistical Methodology and Design - Inclusion of Dissemination and Implementation strategies.
+To learn more, please refer to the CTSC D&I Science Lecture Series.